-As a Computer Science pre-major at Spartanburg Methodist College, you will learn how to use critical thinking skills to analyze problems, design algorithms to solve those problems, and code and test software solutions for desktop, cloud-based, and web-based platforms.
+At SMC, you can receive your Associate in Science Degree with an emphasis in Computer Science.
+As a Computer Science major, you will learn how to use critical thinking skills to analyze problems, design algorithms to solve those problems, and code and test software solutions for desktop, cloud-based, and web-based platforms.

 The close relationships you form with your Computer Science professors will provide you with the support, encouragement, and drive to succeed in college and beyond.

 Spartanburg Methodist College offers a wide range of Computer Science courses, including the following:

 - Computer Organization

 All of the Computer Science faculty at SMC hold advanced degrees in their field and bring their specialized knowledge of computer science, software engineering, and information technology to the classroom.

 Because SMC maintains small class sizes, Computer Science faculty are able to work closely with you as you develop your skills as a software engineer and grow as a student in your college career.